"Sally, come quick to the Anatomy Building."

 river, 75 miles from Lodz.
 The forces of war played against us.
 During

-from Lodz straight into the ovens at Auschwitz.
-The pots and pans
+Lodz straight into the ovens at Auschwitz.
+The pots and pans were neatly

-the driving force of my family in the Ghetto.
-"The Gestapo already
+driving force of my family in the Ghetto.
+"The Gestapo already have

 My mother, barely five feet tall, didn't agree with me, nor did she believe